techmaster2013/GamePlaza/README.md

 Since I am fairly new to coding, I am using some code from another unblocked games website like GamePlaza, [Barnical](https://barnical.github.io/).

 If you want to go to the original GamePlaza, click [here](https://sites.google.com/nycstudents.net/gameplaza).
-It only works for NYCDOE accounts, so I wouldn't use it anymore, but it might become needed.
+It only works for NYCDOE accounts, so I wouldn't use it anymore.